Micro4you/lora-workshop/README.md

 This git repository contains the following three code snippets, placed in folders with the corresponding names:

-* `usb-to-serial.ino`: Arduino sketch which enables you to configure the RN2483 LoRa module by using the serial terminal on your computer.
+* `usb-to-serial.ino`: Arduino sketch which enables you to interact with the RN2483 LoRa module by using the serial terminal on your computer.
-* `sensor-node.ino`: Arduino code to take sensor readings and to send them every 30 seconds over the pre-configured RN2483 LoRa module to our account on *The Things Network*.
+* `sensor-node.ino`: Arduino sketch which repetedly reads the sensor values and sends them over the pre-configured RN2483 LoRa module to your account on *The Things Network*.
 * `node-red` snippet (named `ttn_to_relayr_v1.json`): A Node-RED flow that subscribes to *The Things Network* MQTT stream and forwards it to the *relayr Developer Dashboard*.

 ## Installation & Configuration